xlladdins/xll/docs/Excel4MacrosE-G.md

 </tbody>
 </table>

-Pivot\_table\_name    is the name of a PivotTable report containing the field that you want information about.
+Pivot\_table\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a PivotTable report containing the field that you want information about.
 If omitted, uses the PivotTable report containing the active cell.

 **Remarks**